JanWilczek/wolf-sound-blog/_posts/podcast/2024-12-08-julian-parker.md

 - how to be able to focus on research papers even if you read them after hours
 - how to produce quality research
 - how to rest & recharge after intense and focused work

+This episode was recorded on June 26, 2024.

 ## Julian’s Tips & Observations For Successful DSP Research & Development